 Breakfast is available for students at prices shown on the menu.
-Any student coming for breakfast must enter the school at the Nahma Street entrance between 7:40 and 8:00 AM.
+Any student coming for breakfast must enter the school at the Nahma Street entrance between 7:55 and 8:00 AM.

 Students arriving at school before the entry bell are expected to report to their entry door where they should line up to enter the building.
 No one is to enter before the first bell unless they are purchasing breakfast.
 Children who are transported to school other than by bus must not arrive prior to 8:00 AM.
 The first bell to signal entry into the building will ring at 8:10 AM.
 Class begins at 8:15 AM.
-Students are not allowed to play on the playgrounds prior to the start of morning classes.
+Playgrounds are not supervised by school personnel either before or after school hours.

 DK, kindergarten and first grade students may be dropped off at their classroom door by parents the first day of school.
 Beginning the second day of school, DK, kindergarten and first grade students will line up at their designated doors and be met outside.
 Then they will be brought into the building by their teacher or a Safety Patrol student.
-Also, beginning on the second day of school second through fifth graders will enter the building independently when the entry bell rings and go directly to their classroom.
-THE PLAYGROUNDS ARE CLOSED BEFORE SCHOOL AND AFTER SCHOOL FROM 6:30 AM UNTIL 6:00 PM.
+Also, beginning on the second day of school, second through fifth graders will enter the building independently when the entry bell rings and go directly to their classroom.